 Dogs are allowed at Greenmead except at posted special events, such as our Flea Markets.
 Pets must be kept on a leash in accordance with the City of Livonia ordinance and pet owners must clean up after their pets.

-Donations may be made in person at the Greenmead Office or mailed to 20501 Newburgh Road, Livonia, MI 48152.
+Donations may be made online, in person at the Greenmead Office or mailed to 20501 Newburgh Road, Livonia, MI 48152.
 Checks or money orders may be made payable to Livonia Historical Commission.

 Items for display in the historic buildings are accepted on a case by case basis.
 If you have an item you are interested in donating, please call the office at (248) 477-7375.